-Moira was born in Weston, Staffordshire, the eldest child and only daughter to Beatrice and Hu' and 'big sister' to Grant.
+Moira was born in and brought up in the village of Weston, Staffordshire, the eldest child and only daughter to Beatrice and Hu' and 'big sister' to Grant.

-Travel was one of Moira's passions - she enjoyed different countries and cultures.
-But Moira also loved the British countryside and would love a walk along a Staffordshire canal towpath or the bracing Scottish beaches and hills.
+Travel was one of Moira's passions - she enjoyed different countries and cultures and the great outdoors.
+She loved the British countryside and, whatever the weather, would love a walk along a Staffordshire towpath or on the hills, glens and beaches of Scotland.

-At 40 years old, she was a popular and successful sales consultant, who relished her independence.
-She had so much more to achieve and enjoy in her life.
+At 40 years old Moira was widely-loved.
+She was popular and successful.
+There was much she wanted still to do - she had so much more to achieve and enjoy in her life.